leonardo-collazo/leonardo-collazo/README.md

 # 👨‍💻  Computer Engineer  👨‍💻

-### SEEKING OPPORTUNITIES IN THE U.S.
-✅ I have a Diversity Visa (DV) that allows me to travel and live indefinitely in the United States<br/>
-✅ I plan to travel on April 27th to start my new life.<br/>
-✅ As soon as I arrive, I will receive my Green Card and will be able to start working<br/>
-✅ I will be living in Davenport, Orlando, FL.
-33837<br/>
-✅ At the moment, I am looking for a job in advance in the United States<br/>

 ### STUDIES
-👨‍🎓 Bachelor's degree in Computer Engineering with a GPA of 4.95 / 5.0<br/>
+👨‍🎓 Bachelor's degree in Computer Engineering (4 years) with a GPA of 4.95<br/>
-🌐 Almost 1 year studying Front-End Web Development at Platzi<br/>
+📜 More than 30 certificates related to Front-End Web Development awarded by Platzi<br/>
+👨‍💻 Successfully completed and received a passing grade in "CS50x: CS50's Introduction to Computer Science", a course of study offered by HarvardX, an online learning initiative of Harvard University
-🗽 English proficiency level C2<br/>
+🗽 English proficiency level C2 according to EF SET<br/>

 ### PORTFOLIO
 👉 Visit my ["Repository"](https://github.com/KidBourbon?tab=repositories) section here on GitHub or the ["Projects"](https://www.linkedin.com/in/leonardo-collazo-klenina/details/projects/) section on my LinkedIn profile